berndporr/sound_measurement/README_py.rst

 - `curve` defines the weighting filter and can be 'A', 'B' or 'C'.
 - `fs` sets the sampling rate of the digital system.
+Or `False` for an analogue filter.

-Returns zeros, poles, gain of the filter.
+and returns zeros, poles, gain of the filter.

 For example::